-- 4.11 Council's IMPROVE Project is an EU funded pilot project started in 2016 which aims to facilitate the public in helping Council to co-produce better public services, especially through the use of technology.
-Other EU Partners in the project represent Iceland, Sweden, Finland, Norway and Republic of Ireland (Donegal). - 4.12 Since 2016, the Council has been piloting the IMPROVE project within the LDP preparation process.
-This has involved website development for informal public consultation, pro-active use of social media engagement and direct meetings with schools and representatives from Section 75 groups. - 4.13 Planning officers will continue to utilise the social media potential promoted by the IMPROVE project to undertake pro-active engagement for all stages in the preparation of the LDP and to establish the most convenient methods to promote and continue LDP dialogue and obtain consensus at each key stage in the LDP process.
-IMPROVE-type engagement augments the formal consultation stages that are legislatively required as part of the LDP process.
-It is stressed that during such parallel engagement, IMPROVE-sought social media comments will be considered as 'opinions' only.
-Those wishing to make formal representation to the next published stage the draft Plan Strategy will need to follow the advertised legislative route for their submissions to be formally considered as part of the Independent Examination. - 4.14 While the IMPROVE Planning project was initially developed for the LDP process, it was subsequently expanded in Autumn 2016 to include the Development Management function, whereby public opinion was sought on specific planning applications that by their size, scale or location, warrant enhanced public engagement.
+- 4.11 The Council's IMPROVE Project was an EU funded pilot project started in 2016 which aimed to facilitate the public in helping Council to co-produce better public services, especially through the use of technology.
+Other EU Partners in the project represent Iceland, Sweden, Finland, Norway and Republic of Ireland (Donegal). - 4.12 From 2016, the Council piloted the IMPROVE project within the POP stage of the LDP preparation process.
+This involved website development for informal public consultation, pro-active use of social media engagement and direct meetings with schools and representatives from Section 75 groups. - 4.13 Planning officers utilised the social media potential promoted by the IMPROVE project to undertake pro-active engagement for all stages in the preparation of the LDP and to establish the most convenient methods to promote and continue LDP dialogue and obtain consensus at each key stage in the LDP process.
+IMPROVE-type engagement augmented the formal consultation stages that are legislatively required as part of the LDP process.
+It is stressed that during such parallel engagement, IMPROVE-sought social media comments had to be considered as 'opinions' only.
+Those wishing to make formal representation to the next published stage the draft Plan Strategy were required to follow the advertised legislative route for their submissions to be formally considered as part of the Independent Examination. - 4.14 While the IMPROVE Planning project was initially developed for the LDP process, it was subsequently expanded in Autumn 2016 to include the Development Management function, whereby public opinion was sought on specific Planning applications that by their size, scale or location, warrant enhanced public engagement. - 4.15 The IMPROVE project was successful in raising the awareness of the selected applications within the Development Management process and stimulating public debate / media coverage.
+Such comments have been useful for progressing, for example, design matters, but the challenge has been how to report the comments and what weight to be given to them in the decision-making process.

-- 4.15 The IMPROVE project has been successful in raising the awareness of the selected applications within the Development Management process and stimulating public debate / media coverage.
-Such comments have been useful for progressing, for example, design matters, but the challenge has been how to report the comments and what weight to be given to them in the decision-making process. - 4.16 Though the IMPROVE pilot project will end in June 2018, the Council has now agreed to continue raising the awareness of selected DM applications beyond this date.
-From February 2018 onwards, Planning officers will prepare a short summary of such IMPROVE-type comments and these will be specifically included in the Case Officer's report for those applications specifically selected for enhanced engagement.
-It will be the responsibility of Planning officers in negotiating amendments and making a recommendation, and then for Members at the respective Planning Committee, to then decide on the level of weight to be attached to the comments / opinions received via IMPROVE communication.
+4.16 Though the IMPROVE pilot project formally ended in June 2018, the Council found the initiative useful and lessons were learned for future applicability, particularly to use social media to raise such awareness, but that care needs to be taken about eliciting offensive / libellous comments, and also the role / weight to be given to informal comments within a formal system of Consultation dates that are set out in statutes.
+For example, LDP topic comments were reported to the Members at our Discussion Workshops to aid decision-making, and in Development Management, Planning officers prepared a short summary of such IMPROVE-type comments for inclusion in the Case Officer's report for a number of applications specifically selected for enhanced engagement.
+It was then the responsibility of Planning officers in negotiating amendments and making a recommendation, and then for Members at the respective Planning Committee, to then decide on the level of weight to be attached to the comments / opinions received via IMPROVE communication.